 Issues relating to charging policy, charging schemes and charging zones may also have big impact on the economies of the NEFAB ANSPs.
-Decision making processes related to charging are mostly done at state and NSA level.
+Decision making processes related to charging are primarily conducted at state and NSA level.
 This calls for proper coordination and information exchange between the ANSPs, NSA's and the state level in relation to charging.
+The ANSPs are prepared for the call for such cooperation in 2014 and beyond.